IgniteUI/igniteui-documentation/topics/02_Controls/igScheduler/01_igScheduler_Adding_igScheduler.md

 - [igScheduler Overview](igScheduler-Overview.html): This topic provides an overview of the `igScheduler` and its features.

 - [Using Infragistics Loader](Using-Infragistics-Loader.html):
 Before we get started we need to make sure we have loaded all of the needed resources.
-We first need to load the jQuery resources and then we need to add the required Ignite UI resources.
-There are three ways to add the Ignite UI resources to your project.
+We first need to load the jQuery resources and then we need to add the required %%ProductName%% resources.
+There are three ways to add the %%ProductName%% resources to your project.
 You can either use the `igLoader`, you can load the required modules separately or use the bundled files that combine all the required resources.
 You can find those approaches below:

 ```js
 $.ig.loader({